gsylvestre/php-models-generator/README.md

 ```

 ## How to use
-Inside the new directory, execute:
+Inside your new `php-models-generator` directory, execute:
 ```
 php generate models
 ```